VMois/vmois.github.io/_posts/2022-01-30-how-to-use-github-projects-effectively.md

 - check regularly [GitHub Issues Changelog](https://github.blog/changelog/label/issues/) to get the latest updates on new features and improvements;

-- check once in a while [GitHub Public Roadmap](https://github.com/orgs/github/projects/4247/views/7) (go to *"GitHub Issues"* view) to see what features to expect in the future.
+- check once in a while [GitHub Public Roadmap](https://github.com/orgs/github/projects/4247/views/7) (go to *"GitHub Issues"* view) to see what features to expect in the future;

+- [provide feedback](https://github.com/github/feedback/discussions/categories/issues-feedback); this helps the GitHub Projects product team to understand what work to prioritize.

+For example, I am following [parity with the classic Projects](https://github.com/github/roadmap/issues/287) issue.
+This issue will make a transition from classic Projects to a new one smooth.

 ## Conclusion

-I hope you find the tips and examples useful.
+I think the Projects tool is a big step forward in the project management area for GitHub.
-GitHub Projects is in active development, and things might change a lot.
+The tool is still in beta, and under active development, so a lot of exciting features are ahead of us.
 As time goes, I will update the article with new information.
 Thank you for reading!

+{: .box-note}
+**Note:** You can find a code, and list of GitHub Projects collected for this article in [this repository](https://github.com/VMois/discover-github-projects-tool).